sizhec-joy/CSE583-Movie/docs/Functional Specification.md

 #### Use case

-**The objective of the user interaction:** Get 5 movies he/she may like
+**The objective of the user interaction:** Get 10 movies he/she may like

-- **For Demographic filtering:**
+- **For Simple filtering:**

-  - **User input:** None
+  - **User input:** genre, year, country, director, actors

   - **System output:** Recommended movies based on movie popularity.

 - **For Content based filtering:**

-  - **User input:** genre, year, country, director, actors
+  - **User input:** Movie's title

-  - **System output:** Recommended movies based on movie popularity.
+  - **System output:** Recommended movies based on the similarity among other movies and the movie input.

 - **For collaborative filtering:**

   - **User input:** User id

-  - **System output:** Recommended movies by user based filtering and item based filtering.
+  - **System output:** Recommended movies by user based filtering.
 For user-based recommendation, the system recommends movies to the user that similar users like.
-For item-based recommendation, the result is based on the similarity with the movies that the user rated.
-For new users without watching histories, the recommendation results will be based on movie popularity.

  ![img](https://lh6.googleusercontent.com/psmMhX9QqeuVIzc0xB1oQ6RQVeY7m1vMEfpCUGtHIJR8YFnngNikmWpV8QL4FJeccZDHql9XnTT7cc7RGblxL6m5weGGWdyMRbiXQjv3Kh843IJLLVnW7pSNMkPvWLico8tLUTO9).